sanex3339/Yii2-Simple-Filter/README.md

 In ajax view, you can get filtered data (model or dataProvider) through `$sanexFilterData` variable.
 #####Note!
 Module pass to ajax view only data!
 You must create in that ajax view `<table></table>` or use GridView widget to show data, same way as with all other Yii2 models!

 ####Note!
-For all custom inside Ajax View urls, which not used for custom sorting or custom pagination, necessarily add to them `sfCustomUrl` class!!!!
+For all urls inside Ajax View, which not used for custom sorting or custom pagination, necessarily add to them `sfCustomUrl` class!!!!
 To all urls without that class in ajax view appended GET-parameters which are necessary for proper work sorting and pagination (gridView and custom).